g-lorenzo/g-lorenzo/README.md

+### Latest Project: AUDL Statistical Analysis
+I scraped data from the American Ultimate Disc League website and utilized it to help answer two questions: 1) Is the phenomenon of the 'Home Court Advantage' seen in the AUDL? and 2) Can we utilize player stats to categorize players based on the positions they play on the field?
+Check it out!

 - 👋 Hi, I’m @g-lorenzo, aka Geoffrey Price
 - 👀 I’m interested in machine learning, process automation, and Cloud infrastructure
 - 🌱 I’m currently learning Pytorch